elaval/owid-vis-poc/README.md

 ### Data structure
  We will assume that the visualization library will consume datasets with a standard format (the library itself will not be responsible for retreiving / producing the data).

-The assumption is that all data will have records with, at least, **entitiName**, **year** and **value**
+The assumption is that all data will have records with, at least, **entityName**, **year** and **value**
 <img width="462" alt="image" src="https://user-images.githubusercontent.com/68602/193715399-22af89ec-572e-4cbd-a887-9872beaf4108.png">

-Also the data should have an associated "unit" description that is part of the respective dataset metadata.
+The data should also have an associated "unit" description that is part of the respective dataset metadata.

 ### Library classes
 The visualization library will export an object - **owidVIS** - that will provide a collection of chart building functions.
 For example: